jehayesms/jean-hayes-ai-analytics/index.md

 image: /assets/images/MountJosephine.png
 ---

-I'm Jean Hayes and I love to build out content around Azure AI, Analytics, Data Engineering, and Microsoft Fabric.
-My goal is to share ideas, patterns, and features that you can actually use and implement in your own environment —things that come up in real-world conversations with customers.
+My name is Jean Hayes and I love to build out content around Azure AI, Analytics, Data Engineering, and Microsoft Fabric.
+My goal is to share ideas, patterns, and features that you can actually use and implement in your own environment — things that come up in real-world conversations with customers.
 I won’t just repeat what’s already in Microsoft Docs or what you can learn from ChatGPT or CoPilot.
+As David Byrne would say, "Say something once, why say it again?"